All of our content is written by humans, not robots. Learn More

 There are also several countries with strict internet censorship laws; while they don’t ban VPNs outright, anyone who uses them will be at risk of hostility from the government:

-• North Korea (see our list of the best VPNs for Korea)
+• North Korea (but not its neighbor to the south, South Korea.
+See our list of the best VPNs for Korea)

 • Cuba